michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 ## Calling CLR from managed code

 We have discussed two ways of calling unmanaged code.
 I want to focus now on how actually `CLR` called.
-Both `P/Invoke` and `InternalCall` are translated to something sligthly different within the `CLR` context - `ECall`.
+Both `P/Invoke` and `InternalCall` are translated to something slightly different within the `CLR` context - `ECall`.

 ECall is a `private native calling interface`.
 This interface is inside `CLR`.
 When the managed code wants to access internal code in `CLR` it tells the runtime (`execution engine`) to use `ECall` to find the function and its entry point.
-As with previous examples there is also calling convention and marshalling done along the way.
+As with previous examples, there is also calling convention and marshalling done along the way.

 > `ECall` is a set of tables to call functions within the EE (Execution Engine) from the classlibs.
 First we use the class name & namespace to find an array of function pointers for a class, then use the function name (& sometimes signature) to find the correct function pointer for your method. [^ecall-source]

 [^ecall-source]:[Github - Ecall](https://github.com/dotnet/coreclr/blob/master/src/vm/ecall.cpp#L350)

-There are two types of `ECalls` - `QCall` and `FCall`. `FCall`[^fcall] is more performant but more `risky, much more difficult to write correctly and uses `InterrnalCall`. `QCall` is less performant but much more safe and uses `P/Invoke`. `Qcall`t is mentioned as prefered option when calling code in `CLR`. `FCall` should only be used when there really a good reason for it.
+There are two types of `ECalls` - `QCall` and `FCall`. `FCall`[^fcall] is more performant but more `risky, much more difficult to write correctly and uses `InterrnalCall`. `QCall` is less performant but much safer and uses `P/Invoke`. `Qcall`t is mentioned as a prefered option when calling code in `CLR`. `FCall` should only be used when there really a good reason for it.

 [^fcall]:[Github - FCall](https://github.com/dotnet/coreclr/blob/master/src/vm/fcall.h)

 > `QCalls` are the preferred mechanism going forward.
 You should only use `FCalls` when you are "forced" to.
-This happens when there is common "short path" through the code that is important to optimize.
+This happens when there is a common "short path" through the code that is important to optimize.
 This short path should not be more than a few hundred instructions, cannot allocate GC memory, take locks or throw exceptions [^qcall-preffered]

 Microsoft is moving more code from FCall to managed code.